icebreakerlabs/protobreaker/README.md

 ## Roadmap

 None.
 We released this app for fun at ETHDenver 2023.
 However, we at some point do intend to demonstrate how this looks when deployed on other chains and using a relayer.
+This app was originally forked from the thirdweb signaturedrop contract, so it also has an api to support signature-based minting, though this feature is not currently enabled in the protobreaker app.

 ## Contributing